awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.rdsmysql.md

      + It must contain from 1 to 63 alphanumeric characters or hyphens\.
      + Its first character must be a letter\.
      + It cannot end with a hyphen or contain two consecutive hyphens\.
-     + It must be unique for all DB instances per AWS account, per AWS Region\.
+     + It must be unique for all DB instances per AWS account, for each AWS Region\.
    +  ** **VPC**:** If you have an existing VPC, then you can use that VPC with your Amazon Aurora MySQL DB cluster by selecting your VPC identifier, for example `vpc-a464d1c1`\.
 For information on using an existing VPC, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.CreateVPC.html)\.

      Otherwise, you can choose to have Amazon RDS create a VPC for you by selecting **Create a new VPC**\.